Welcome Coffee Growers!

 When applied preventatively, Priaxor® Xemium Brand Fungicide provides a layer of protection against Coffee Leaf Rust (CLR) caused by the fungus Hemileia vastatrix.
 Priaxor Xemium forms a protective barrier on the leaf surface and along with translaminar properties, will stop infection from germinating spores and subsequent colonization on the underside of the leaf surface.
 Priaxor should be used in an integrated pest management program that includes scouting, fungicide rotation and consideration of cultural, biological and other chemical control practices.

-• Priaxor Xemium product specimen label
+• Priaxor Xemium product specimen (section 3) label

 Instructions for Priaxor Handlers and Applicators Prior to Use